When someone mentions tablets, there's a good chance you think of the iPad.

 Best Luxury iPad, Best iPad for Graphics and Video Work, Best iPad to Replace a Laptop

-Pros: Massive display, 2nd Gen Apple Pen support, quad-speaker audio, TrueTone colour, ProMotion, LiDAR scanner
+Pros: Massive display, 2nd Gen Apple Pen support, quad-speaker audio, TrueTone colour, ProMotion, LiDAR scanner, XDR Mini-LED display, M1 processor with 8-core CPU/GPU

-Cons: No storage expansion option, no headphone jack, not pocket or bag friendly
+Cons: No headphone jack, not pocket or bag friendly

 However, if you're looking for a tablet specifically for graphics or video work -- or simply want the best that Apple has to offer -- the tablet delivers an experience unavailable anywhere else.

-The 12.9-inch display offers plenty of room to work on complex tasks, such as graphic design or video editing, while the TrueTone technology delivers accurate colours suitable for professional work.
+The 12.9-inch display offers plenty of room to work on complex tasks, such as graphic design or video editing, while the TrueTone technology delivers accurate colours suitable for professional work and XDR even makes HDR workflows possible (not to mention makes streaming HDR media look amazing.).

 There's even a four-speaker audio array to keep tunes pumping while you work or let you enjoy a movie or gaming session after work.

-And, with up to 1TB of storage available, you can ensure all your work files are always at hand.
-Though there's always cloud storage should you need more space or want to back up your work or data.
+And, with up to 2TB of storage available, you can ensure all your work files are always at hand.
+Though there's always cloud and USB-C storage support should you need more space or want to back up your work or data.

 If you've never used an iPad, you probably have a few questions -- or at least expectations -- of how things work and which iPad to buy.